perxpective/Cybersecurity-Therapy/EHD/Theory/EHD Topic 4 - Port Scanning.md

 - 3-way handshake not completed, so application will not log connection

-- Quiter and stealthier compared to TCP connect scan
+- Quieter and stealthier compared to TCP connect scan

 - If port is opened